awsdocs/amazon-connect-admin-guide/doc_source/search-conversations.md

 For example, suppose you want to identify and investigate all the calls where the customer sentiment ended negatively\.
 You might search for all calls where the sentiment score is **<=** \(less than or equal to\) \-4\.

 **To search for sentiment scores**

+1. In Amazon Connect, log in with a user account that is assigned the **CallCenterManager** security profile, or that is enabled for the **Search contacts by conversation characteristics** permission\.

 1. On the **Contact search** page, specify whether you want the score words or phrases spoken by the customer or agent\.